 The operational problem

 IT helpdesks, HR teams, and sales organizations share a structural challenge: high-volume routing work that consumes skilled attention that should be going elsewhere.
-IT teams with 200+ tickets per week manually triage and route.
-HR teams answer the same 50 policy questions repeatedly.
-Sales managers sample-review recordings rather than systematically scoring every call.
+Tickets, policy questions, and call reviews can all be processed manually, but manual review limits signal quality and scale.

-The issue is not volume tolerance.
-It is that manual review limits signal quality.
-You can process the tickets; what you cannot do manually is surface the pattern across 500 tickets per week that reveals a vendor API degrading, or score every sales call to identify which objection-handling gap is consistent across 15 reps.
+The issue is not just volume.
+It is that manual review prevents teams from seeing patterns across the whole workflow.
+You can process the tickets.
+What you cannot do manually, at scale, is systematically surface the recurring pattern across hundreds of tickets or score every call for coaching gaps.

 What the vendor landscape looks like